ANSWERED ON THIS PAGE:

-- Act as your Brazilian Registration Holder to allow you more control over your registrations and distribution.
+- Act as your Brazil Registration Holder to allow you more control over your registrations and distribution.

-- Our experienced consultants can update your existing FDA or ISO 13485 compliant quality system to meet Brazil's Good Manufacturing Practice (GMP) requirements.
+- Our experienced consultants can update your existing FDA or ISO 13485 compliant quality system to meet Brazil's Good Manufacturing Practice (B-GMP) requirements.

-- Assist with INMETRO certification coordination, if necessary.
+- Assist with INMETRO, ANATEL and MTE certification coordination, if necessary.

 Please contact us for more information on all of our Brazil registration services.